 On Quincy’s eastern outskirts, this classic family entertainment center packs a wide variety of attractions and also has a surprisingly long history.

 Scotties Fun Spot started out as a rink opened by Albert R. Scott (Scottie) in Carthage, IL, in 1936.
 The current location opened in 1979 and since the 2000s has gradually been transformed into a multi-attraction center.
+I think this is a great place to visit with your kids.

 In store at Scotties Fun Spot you’ve got laser tag, mini golf, go karts, bumper cars, an arcade, mini-lane bowling, an interactive indoor playground and, of course, roller skating.